 - Core responsibilities and day-to day-activities should be carefully outlined

-- A concise list of soft skills and hard skills you envision for a successful hire should be included.
+- A concise list of soft and hard skills you envision for a successful hire should be included.

 2. Selection and Recruitment

 It is a challenging and time-consuming process to find a perfect employee for the organization.
-Thus, a selection process based on screening and filtering of numerous CVs with the added advantage of multiple job portals contributes to choosing the most qualified candidate for the role.
+Thus, a selection process based on screening and filtering numerous CVs with the added advantage of multiple job portals contributes to choosing the most qualified candidate for the role.